erinbai01/capstone/README.md

-## FAVORITA STORE SALES PREDICTION
+## PRODUCT SALES UNITS FORECASTING

 ### Executive Summary

-- Favorita is one of the largest supermarket chains in Ecuador, known for its extensive selection of groceries, household items, and other goods.
+Favorita is one of the largest supermarket chains in Ecuador, renowned for its extensive selection of groceries, household items, and other goods.
+This project aims to predict the sales volumes of key categories in stores located in the capital city.
+The business goal is to enhance customer experience and optimize inventory planning.

-- Given past sales data of different categories and stores, this project focused on predicting the sales units of the main categories in stores located in the capital city.
+- Phase One: Exploratory Data Analysis (EDA) and modeling was conducted to identify features crucial for forecasting.
+Three models were tested: Random Forest, Linear Regression, and Decision Tree.
+Random Forest emerged as the most effective model.
-- The business goal is to help improve customer experience and control costs.
+- Key Findings: Store transactions were identified as the most important feature for accurately forecasting category sales volumes, with an importance score of 0.35.
-- Three models were applied: Random Forest, Linear Regression, and Decision Tree.
-Random Forest outperformed the other two models.
-Manual tuning and GridSearchCV were used for hyperparameter fine-tuning of advanced models.
-All three models proved to be robust.
+- Phase Two: A Time Series model was applied to predict store transactions.
+The project combined SARIMAX with Random Forest to forecast category sales units across 17 stores and 5 categories.
+The resulting model demonstrated robustness, achieving a test R² score of 0.89 and a train score of 0.97.

-### EDA and Preprocessing:
+### Phase One: Understand the Dataset and Feature Importance:

 Define project scope